f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 affecting multiple files.
 These changes also update existing logic.

-In this second PR, CodeRabbitAI went above and beyond, and generated a walkthrough containing two sequence diagrams showcasing how the control flow of the code was modified!
+In this second PR, CodeRabbitAI went above and beyond, and generated a walkthrough containing two sequence diagrams showcasing the control flow of the code that was modified!
 I was actually quite impressed by this.
 While probably not necessary for the author of a PR, this is great even only for documentation purposes.
+New team members with less experience may benefit from such visual aids to understand complex logic within the code.
+Unfortunately the diagrams didn't highlight the *specific modifications* introduced by the pull request.

-Unfortunately it did not show what changed in the control flow, but only the final result.
-Moreover, the supporting text suddenly becomes more relevant when considering such PRs.
+However, the supporting text suddenly becomes more relevant when considering such PRs.

 {{ figure(src="/img/ai-agents/sequence-diagram.png",
-          caption="Sequence diagram generated by CodeRabbitAI",
-          caption_style="font-weight: bold; font-style: italic;",
+          caption="One of the sequence diagrams generated by CodeRabbitAI", caption_style="font-weight: bold; font-style: italic;",
           style="border-radius: 8px;") }}